My Verses for Your Motivation

 Give, restrain, endure—then strive,

-Through these six, the path comes alive.
+Through these six, the path unfolds.

-Build the boat of merit now,
+Build your boat of merit now,

 And cross to liberation's shore, dear Ānanda.